zealot2007/redis-cluster-monitor/README.md

 Please let me know if you find any issues.

 There's likely to be some corner cases as I just started this project.

+## Hang on a second!

+Right, you might be wondering how this is useful since you still have a single write-master and N read-slaves in a cluster but most if not all Redis client libraries require a single host:port to connect to.
+If the master goes down in the cluster another will be brought up but your client will have no idea that this happened.

+Exactly.

+So, this isn't useful *yet* in practice.
+You need a smarter client library that is "cluster-aware".
+I'll be patching the Python Redis client to this end soon.
+The long term goal is a redis-cluster project where all these smarts will live.

 ## License